-Mike wanted me to go through some cueing when it comes to the Goblet Squat.
+Mike wanted me to go through some cueing regarding the Goblet Squat.

 I will get Orsy to go through it.

-We need lots of room in order for us to drop our hips past our knees and go through the movement.
+We need lots of room for us to drop our hips past our knees and go through the movement.

 In the exercise, we can hold a kettlebell or a dumbbell.

-When we drop down into the bottom position of the goblet squat, the elbows are pushing out against the knees and then we are coming out of the bottom position.
+When we drop down into the bottom position of the goblet squat, the elbows are pushed against the knees, and then we come out of the bottom.

-Other things with Orsy you can see, she is looking straight ahead.
+In other things, with Orsy, you can see that she is looking straight ahead.

-Any type of dropping of the head will end up changing the position in the lower back.
-You can see that she is good and strong in the shoulders and she is not collapsing forward which will end up changing the position of your back and putting greater stress on it.
+Any head dropping will end up changing the position in the lower back.
+You can see that she is good and strong in the shoulders, and she is not collapsing forward, which will end up changing the position of your back and putting greater stress on it.

-And also you can see with Orsy, her back is staying the same.
+And also, you can see with Orsy that her back is staying the same.
 She is not rounding out in that back.
-She is holding that position and she is really working on that movement happening in the hips.
+She is holding that position, and she is working on that movement happening in the hips.